awsdocs/amazon-sagemaker-developer-guide/doc_source/search.md

 You can use model tracking capability to verify which datasets were used in training, where holdout datasets were used, and other details about training jobs\.
 For example, use model tracking capability to verify that a specific dataset was used in a training job for an audit or to verify compliance\.

 To check whether a specific dataset was used in a training job, you search for the URL to its location in Amazon Simple Storage Service \(Amazon S3\)\.
 Model tracking capability returns the training jobs that used the dataset that you specify\.
 If your search doesn't return the dataset \(the result is empty\), the dataset wasn't used in a training job\.
 An empty result confirms, for example, that a holdout dataset wasn't used\.

 ## Trace Model Lineage<a name="search-lineage"></a>

 You can use model tracking capability to get information about the lineage of training jobs and the model resources that were used for them, including the dataset, algorithm, hyperparameters, and metrics\.
 For example, if you find that the performance of a hosted model has declined, you can review its training job and the resources it used to determine what's causing the problem\.
-You can use the Amazon SageMaker console or the API to trace lineage\.

 **Topics**
 + [Trace Model Lineage \(Console\)](#search-lineage-console)